cfrg/draft-irtf-cfrg-aead-limits/draft-wood-cfrg-aead-limits.md

 apply to that single key.
 The attacker's goal is to break security (confidentiality or integrity) of that specific key.
 However, in practice, there are often many users with independent keys.
-In this "multi-user" setting, the attacker is assumed to have done some offline work to help break security of a single key (or user) chosen at random.
+In this "multi-user" setting, the attacker is assumed to have done some offline work to help break security of single key (or user), where the attacker cannot choose which key is attacked.
 As a result, AEAD algorithm limits may depend on offline work and the number of users.
 However, given that a multi-user attacker does not target any specific user, acceptable advantages may differ from that of the single-user setting.